renard162/anomaly_stealth_pack/README.md

 ### Warning
 Most extra add-ons included in this package have been heavily modified to ensure compatibility with other add-ons, create new gameplay mechanics, or fix existing bugs.
 Due to the base game version used, several of these extra add-ons are no longer available in the version included in the package, as many have been updated to newer versions of Anomaly.
 For this reason, if you encounter any bugs, report them in this post rather than the original add-on, as it has likely been modified.

 If you prefer not to use the new Launcher, you can run the game normally through the original launcher.
+You can read the WelcomeLauncher documentation with command `WelcomeLauncher.exe --help`.

 ## Português